Saturday, September 28, 2024

 Aside to Donna: We need to lobby for tenders like this again!!

 We hopped on another bus to go to St. George’s Market and Victoria Square.
-This time I found sfogiatelle, the best pastry on the planet—called “shell” here, but the vendor was Sicilian.
+This time I found sfogiatelle, the best pastry on the planet—called “shell” here in Belfast, but the vendor was Sicilian.
 Florida, Trader Joe's, Germany, now Ireland!
 This little Italian pastry goes far!

 Janie at the Market in Belfast